Lattice and Non-lattice Piercing of Axis-Parallel Rectangles: Computing an optimal -piercing lattice

+Denote by $A_{\opt}$ the area of the fundamental parallelogram of an optimal $\F$-piercing lattice.
+By \Cref{obs:min-area}, we have $1 \leq A_{\opt} \leq k$.
+Recall that an $\F$-piercing lattice with density $1/A'$ can be computed in $O(n)$ time~\cite{DT24}, where $A'$ satisfies (for convenience we replaced the $1.895$-ratio from Theorem~\ref{thm:approx} by~$2$):

-By Lemma~\ref{lem:tight}, an $\F$-piercing lattice of optimal density is tight.
-Therefore, it suffices to generate all tight lattices and output a lattice that is $\F$-piercing and has minimum density (\ie, largest area $A$).
-The algorithm essentially guesses the optimal lattice by exhaustive enumeration of all lattices that are tight with respect to $\F$ and have density in a prescribed interval.
-It retains those that are $\F$-piercing and finally returns one with optimal density.
+By Lemma~\ref{lem:tight}, there exists an optimal $\F$-piercing lattice that is tight with respect to $\F$ and a canonical basis.
+The algorithm guesses an optimal lattice by exhaustive enumeration of all canonical bases $[u,v]$ such that the corresponding lattice is tight with respect to $\F$ and $[u,v]$ and have density in a prescribed interval.
+It retains the bases corresponding to $\F$-piercing lattices and returns one with optimal density (\ie, largest area $A$).

-For guessing the four tight inequality constraints, it suffices to choose two lattice points $p_1,p_2 \in D$ so that the point pairs $o,p_1$ and $o,p_2$ correspond to the two $x$-constraints and four lattice points $p_3,p_4,p_5,p_6 \in D$ so that the point pairs $p_3,p_4$ and $p_5,p_6$ correspond to the two $y$-constraints (not all six points need to be distinct).
-One can draw a \emph{constraint graph} on the lattice points by including these point pairs; an example appears in Fig.~\ref{fig:constraint-graph}.

-Recall that $D$ is the board rectangle of diameter $\O(k)$.
-Since $p_3,p_4$ are lattice points, $p_3 p_4 = o p'_3$ for a suitable lattice point $p'_3 \in D$.
-Similarly, $p_5 p_6 = o p'_4$ for a suitable lattice point $p'_4 \in D$.
-Here choosing a lattice point means specifying the integers $i,j$ for the lattice point $L(i,j) := i \cdot u + j \cdot v$.
-It is worth noting that this choice is symbolical in the sense that the vectors $u,v$ are left unspecified.
-By Lemma~\ref{lem:angle}, any pair of lattice points $p,q \in D$ can be connected by a $2$-edge polygonal path along directions $u$ and $v$ and whose length is $\O(k)$.
-Moreover, since $\lambda =\Omega(1)$ (by Lemma~\ref{lem:uv}), if $pq = i \cdot u + j \cdot v$, then $|i| +|j| = \O(k)$.
-In summary, guessing one constraint is equivalent to choosing $i$ and $j$ as above and this can be done in $\O(N)= \O(k^2)$ ways.
-Recall that $N=\O(k^2/A)$ is the number of lattice points $i \cdot u + j \cdot v$, $i,j \in \ZZ$ contained in $D$.
-(This argument is applied once again in Sections~\ref{sec:gap-F0} and~\ref{sec:gap-F1} with extra care for obtaining sharper numeric bounds for the specific rectangle family considered there.)

-For each tuple of at most four points $p_1,p_2,p'_3,p'_4$ as described above, there are $\O(1)$ ways to group them into pairs and generate two $x$-constraints (in variables $a,c$) and two $y$-constraints (in variables $b,d$).
-For each such combination, the two linear systems are solved and the corresponding lattice $\Lambda=\Lambda(a,b,c,d)$ with vectors $u=(a,b)$ and $v=(c,-d)$ is ``generated'' as explained below provided that properties P1--P3 are satisfied.

-Denote by $A_{\min}$ the minimum area of a rectangle in $\F$ and by $A_{\opt}$ the area of the fundamental parallelogram of an optimal $\F$-piercing lattice ($1 \leq A_{\min} \leq k^2$).
-Recall that a lattice with density $1/A'$ can be computed in $\O(n)$ time~\cite{DT21a}, where $A'$ satisfies (for convenience we replaced the $1.895$-ratio from Theorem~\ref{thm:approx} by $2$):

-Recall that $D$ contains $N$ lattice points.
-There are $\O(N^4)$ ways to choose a tuple of at most four points out of $N$, and for each of them, at most $\O(n^4)$ ways to ``match'' them with at most four rectangles out of the given $n$ rectangles in $\F$.
-Consequently, there are $\O(N^4 n^4)$ candidate lattices for the $\F$-piercing test to be generated; a lattice is immediately discarded if its area $A$ satisfies: $A<A'$, according to~\eqref{eq:1.895}.